hakon-j-d-johnsen/2025-arduino-docker-precompile/README.md

 Precompiling and caching a core is trivial - just compile an empty sketch for the fqbn, and arduino-cli already stores it in its cache shared among all future sketches.
 (However, we need to compile without using `--build-path`, otherwise arduino-cli disables its default builtin cache.)

+The cache is stored in `~/.cache/arduino/cores`, and automatically arduino-cli takes care of everything.

 **Library precompilation**

 Precompiling and caching a library is a bit more involved, because the builtin Arduino caching logic only caches compiled libraries local to a sketch name.
 Library caches are not shared across sketches.
 Additionally, each library is compiled with all other installed libraries in its include path, so any combination of installed libraries can potentially affect each other intentionally or unintentionally.